hoadailanh/FileUpload/README.md

 If everything goes well, you should see the brower open and point to http://localhost:31238/.

-There are test csv files in API.Tests/TestCSVFiles
+There are test csv files in API.Tests/TestCSVFiles that you can use to test the application.

 ## Unit Tests
 - API Unit Tests: API.Tests hosts unit tests for API business layer